agnione/plugins/README.md

-# AgniOne PlugIns
+# AgniOne PlugIns V2

-This repo contains default AgniOne plugins.
+This repo contains default AgniOne plugins version v2.

 These plugins will be initiated and provided by the AgniOne application framework on demand by the AgniOne Units